Just like in humans, motion sickness and vomiting are never pleasant and can even be an anxiety-producing experience for pets.1

 Clinically tested to safely prevent vomiting in dogs* dark purple checkmark

-Cerenia is the #1 choice among veterinarians for the prevention of acute vomiting in dogs.2 Veterinarians turn to Cerenia injectable to help prevent vomiting in dogs before surgery when opioids are used as a preanesthetic.
+Cerenia is the #1 choice among vets for the prevention of acute vomiting in dogs.4 Vets turn to Cerenia injectable to help prevent vomiting in dogs before surgery when opioids are used as a preanesthetic.

 Suggested Articles

-Cerenia injectable is the #1 choice among vets for the treatment of vomiting in cats.2
+Cerenia injectable is the #1 choice among vets for the treatment of vomiting in cats.4

 Vomiting in Cats

 Cats throw up for a number of reasons, so a veterinarian is best suited to determine when vomiting is a concern.
-It's important to keep an eye on though, as some of the more serious reason cats vomit stem from diseases of the kidney, liver, pancreas, stomach, intestines and thyroid; infectious diseases, including parasites; and eatings things they shouldn't such as strings or something toxic.
+This is important because some of the more serious reasons cats vomit stem from diseases of the kidney, liver, pancreas, stomach, intestines, and thyroid.
+Vomiting can also be seen with infectious diseases, including parasites, and when cats eat things they shouldn’t, such as strings or something toxic.
 We recommend contacting your veterinarian if you notice any of the following in your cat:

 • Diarrhea